-The financial statements of Al-Ahleia Insurance Company S.A.K.P. (the "Company") for the year ended 31 December 2013 were authorised for issue in accordance with a resolution of the Board of Directors on 5 March 2014.
-The annual general assembly of the shareholders has the power to amend these financial statements after issuance.
+The financial statements of Al-Ahleia Insurance Company S.A.K.P. (the "Company") for the year ended 31 December 2014 were authorised for issue in accordance with a resolution of the Board of Directors on 4 March 2015.

-The financial statements of the Company for the year ended 31 December 2012 have been approved by the shareholders' Annual General Assembly on 23 April 2013.
+The financial statements of the Company for the year ended 31 December 2013 have been approved by the shareholders' at the Annual General Meeting held on 8 April 2014.

 The Company is a Kuwaiti Shareholding Company registered in 1962 under the Insurance Companies and Agents Law No. 24 of 1961 and its subsequent amendments.
 It is engaged in various insurance activities, including reinsurance as set forth in the Company's Articles of Association, article No. 3.
+Its registered head office address is at P. O. Box 1602, Safat 13017, Kuwait.